-- Wood trees will be valued based on age category (a. seedling; b. medium growth and c. full growth) and wood value and volume - Fruit/productive trees will be valued based on age (a. seedling; b. adult-not fruit bearing; and c. fruit bearing) whereas trees at stage a and b will be compensated based on the standard value of the investment made. trees at stage c, instead will be compensated at the net market value of 1 year income x the number of years needed to grow a new fully productive tree
+- Wood trees will be valued based on age category (a. seedling; b. medium growth and c. full growth) and wood value and volume - Fruit/productive trees will be valued based on age (a. seedling; b. adult-not fruit bearing; and c. fruit bearing) whereas trees at stage a and b will be compensated based on the standard value of the investment made.
+Trees at stage c, instead will be compensated at the net market value of 1 year income x the number of years needed to grow a new fully productive tree.

-The unit compensation rates will be assessed by Project consultant or by the MDF authorized independent evaluator on clear and transparent methodologies acceptable to WB.
-The assessed compensation rates will then be verified and certified by the Environmental and Resettlement Unit of MDFG.
+The unit compensation rates will be assessed by Project consultant or by the independent evaluator on clear and transparent methodologies acceptable to WB.

-Type of Loss Application Definition of APs Compensation Entitlements Land Permanent loss of agricultural land AF losing agricultural land regardless of impact severity Owner with full registration Cash compensation in cash at full replacement cost or replacement land of same value of land lost and at location acceptable to APs where feasible.
+Type of Loss Application Definition of APs Compensation Entitlements Land 1 Permanent loss of agricultural land AF losing agricultural land regardless of impact severity Owner with full registration Cash compensation in cash at full replacement cost or replacement land of same value of land lost and at location acceptable to APs where feasible.
 If residual plots become unusable the project will acquire it in full if so the PAP desires.
-Technical or/and financial or/and material assistance provided to ensure full restoration of livelihoods according individual plan as per section 7.3.
-Legalizable Owner These AP will be legalized and provided with cash compensation at full replacement cost and if needed assistance acquiring replacement land at location acceptable to AP if feasible.
-Measures provided to ensure full restoration of livelihoods according individual plans per section 7.3.
-Renter/Leaseholder Rental allowances in cash for 3 months and measures provided to ensure full restoration of livelihoods according individual plan as per section 7.3.
-Informal Settlers/ APs with no One time self-relocation allowance in cash
+Technical or/and financial or/and material assistance provided to ensure full restoration of livelihoods according individual plan as per RAP if required Legalizable Owner These AP will be legalized and provided with cash compensation at full replacement cost and if needed assistance acquiring replacement land at location acceptable to AP if feasible.
+Measures provided to ensure full restoration of livelihoods according individual plans per RAP if required Renter/Leaseholder Rental allowances in cash for 3 months and measures provided to ensure full restoration of livelihoods according individual plan as per RAP.
+If rental/lease duration differs from actual period of disturbance, then it needs to be revised during preparation of aRAP/RAP accordingly.
+Informal Settlers/ APs with no registration/valid documentation/ non-legalizable owner One time self-relocation allowance in cash equal to 12 months at minimum subsistence income as defined by Geostat, measures provided to ensure full restoration of livelihoods according individual plan as per RAP if required PAP's occupied or using land that is owned by private investors.
+One time self-relocation allowance in cash equal to 12 months at minimum subsistence income as defined by Geostat.measures provided to ensure full restoration of livelihoods according individual plan as per RAP.
+All above mentioned costs will be covered by private investor if required Non-Agricultural Land AH losing their commercial/ residential land Owner with full registration Cash compensation at full replacement cost or replacement land of same value of land lost and at location acceptable to APs where feasible measures provided to ensure full restoration of livelihoods according individual plan as per RAP.
+Legalizable Owner APs will be legalized and provided with cash compensation at full replacement cost.
+Measures provided to ensure full restoration of livelihoods according individual plan as per RAP.

+Table 4.
 Compensation Entitlement Matrix